-If you look into the mountains behind Villajoyosa, on Spain’s Costa Blanca, one peak dominates the skyline; the one with the square gap in the summit, like a missing tooth.
+If you look up towards the mountains behind Villajoyosa, on Spain’s Costa Blanca, one peak dominates the skyline; the one with the square gap in the summit, like a missing tooth.
 The Puig Campana.

 How that gap at the top came to be there is the stuff of legend (well, various legends actually).

 One tells how Roldán (aka Roland) a warrior in the army of the Holy Roman Emperor Charlemagne, got into a fight on the summit with a Moorish chieftain.

 Roldán was getting the better of the encounter, and with the Moor at his mercy, Roldán struck a hefty blow with his sword Durandarte.
 But his victim managed to dodge just in time, and the sword struck the rock with such force that the square gash we see today was slashed into the peak.

 The rock cut from the mountain then rolled down into the sea, where it became the island of Benidorm that you can see out in the bay.
 The gap left on the mountain became known as el Tajo de Roldán (Roldán’s cut), or El Portell (the gate).

-Another myth tells of a giant who fell in love with a young woman from a nearby village.
+A rather more romantic myth tells of a giant who fell in love with a young woman from a nearby village.
 They married and lived together in a cabin on the Puig Campana.
-One day, a stranger appeared and told the giant that his wife was seriously ill and would die at sunset that day, as the last rays of the sun disappeared behind the peak.
+One day, the giant met a stranger out on the mountainside who told him his wife was seriously ill and would die at sunset that day, as the last rays of the sun disappeared behind the peak.

-The giant naturally rushed back to the cabin to discover his lover was indeed dying, just as the stranger had said.
+The giant naturally rushed back to the cabin to discover his wife was indeed dying, just as the stranger had said.
 So the giant took his sword and cut the gap in the summit to delay the moment when the sun finally set, to give his love a few extra moments of life.
 History does not record what happened to the stranger, but I’m guessing it didn’t end well.